Chris Leak: College career

 Leak accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Ron Zook and coach Urban Meyer's Florida Gators football teams from 2003 to 2006.
 Leak was known for his quiet leadership as a quarterback, and was elected a team captain by his teammates two of his four years as a Gator.

 Leak began his career at Florida as a freshman, seeing playing time in the first few games, and taking over as the starter in the game against the Kentucky Wildcats.
 Leak finished his freshman year with a Southeastern Conference (SEC) record for a freshman, posting a 6–3 record as a starter, including wins over the eventual national champion LSU Tigers and the rival Georgia Bulldogs.
 Leak was named to the SEC All-Freshman Team and Rivals.com's Freshman All-America Team.

 During his sophomore season in 2004, Leak's quarterback skills progressed, transforming him into one of the notable quarterbacks in college football.
 He started all of Florida's games, including a memorable school record-tying six-touchdown performance against the South Carolina Gamecocks.
 However, following a disappointing loss to the unranked Mississippi State Bulldogs and an on-campus confrontation with fraternity members, head coach Ron Zook was fired.
 After Zook was fired, Leak was rumored to be considering a transfer.

 In December 2004, Urban Meyer replaced Ron Zook as Florida's head coach and introduced Meyer's spread offense to the Gators.
 Dan Mullen was introduced as the new offensive coordinator—Leak's third offensive coordinator in three years.
 Heading into his 2005 junior season, Leak had to learn his third offensive scheme in as many years, but was touted as a possible Heisman Trophy candidate.
-Leak won his first five games, including a big win over the SEC East rival Tennessee Volunteers, but struggled in the option portion of the Meyer's offense.
+Leak won his first five games, including a big win over the SEC East rival Tennessee Volunteers, but struggled in the option portion of Meyer's offense.
 Since Leak was a drop-back passer and not the ideal choice to run Meyer's spread option offense, Meyer tweaked the offense to tailor it to Leak's abilities after the Gators struggled midway through its schedule.
 The result was successful with the team winning its last two games against ranked competition.
 Leak received second-team All-SEC honors.